 Articles

-How to exploit the ELV on defensive scrum-halves [from scrum] – part 2 Posted about 1 month ago
+How to exploit the ELV on defensive scrum-halves [from scrum] – part 2 Posted 2 months ago

 In this article how-to-exploit-the-elv-on-defensive-scrum-halves, I examined some of the possibilities of launching set moves with the defensive scrum-half now forced to retire behind the mid-line of the scrum.
 A quick reminder of the new trial law: